-- ▶ The firm receiving this loan from the First National Bank will deposit this check on it own bank account, say at Bank A. Assume that the entire amount is deposited, no cash is held - ▶ Bank A will experience an increase in deposits for 100 \$.
-10 % of this will have to go in reserves, leaving an available 90 \$ for new loans - ▶ But this new loan implies exactly the same mechanism: some Bank B will receive an extra deposit of 90 \$, out which 81 \$ will be given as new loans and the remaining for required reserves - ► This mechanism multiplies the initial effect triggered by the CB: the deposit base will increase by a multiple of the initial injection of liquidity through the OMO
+- The firm receiving this loan from the First National Bank deposits this check on it own bank account, say at Bank A. Assume that the entire amount is deposited, no cash is held - Bank A experiences an increase in deposits for 100 \$.
+10 % of this must go in reserves, leaving an available 90 \$ for new loans - But this new loan implies exactly the same mechanism: some Bank B receives an extra deposit of 90 \$, out which 81 \$ is given as new loans and the remaining for required reserves - This mechanism multiplies the initial effect triggered by the CB: the deposit base will increase by a multiple of the initial injection of liquidity through the OMO